 Lise Jaillant's research lies at the intersection of Digital Humanities, Book History and Modernist Studies.
 Her core expertise is on literary institutions: she has published widely on the publishers that marketed the new literature of the early twentieth century to a broad audience.
 She also completed a transatlantic history of creative writing programmes, which is currently under review.

 Lise Jaillant’s classroom experience includes convening and teaching on a wide range of modules in Anglo-American literature and book history/ publishing at the undergraduate and postgraduate levels.
+She also contributes to modules in Communication & Media.

 Current PhD students